-A glossary is a list of terms, usually organized in alphabetical order, that provides clarification of terms related to a specific subject or used in a certain topic area.
+A glossary is a list of entries, usually organized in alphabetical order, that aims to clarify the meaning of key terms related to a specific subject or used in a certain topic area.

 How is a glossary organized and what is it used for?

-A glossary is organized in a specific order, either alphabetically or by categories, to facilitate the search for each term in question.
+A glossary is organized in a specific order, either alphabetically or by categories, to facilitate the search for each term.
 Essentially, a dictionary is a huge glossary.
 The terms specified in the glossary are explained with a definition and further description of meaning or specific use.

-Traditionally, the glossary would appear at the end of a book, paper, or other texts to help the audience understand the content to its full extent.
+Traditionally, the glossary would appear at the end of a book, paper, or other texts to help the audience to get a strong understanding of the content in question.
 Today, glossaries are also used in learning platforms, industry-specific texts, and other circumstances.
 A glossary is especially critical for pioneering companies aiming for global reach.

 Why is the use of a glossary important for business?